 Rather conveniently, however, as it is so near to the touristic hubs, the shops and cafes still contain staff that speak English well enough to ease you along on your ventures but who are also just as amenable to you having a stab at your Italian with them.
 Only a 20 minute – and sublimely wonderful – walk to Rome’s Piazza del Popolo and Villa Borghese park, this is where the higgledy-piggledy, byzantine streets of Rome’s historic centre first break out into the austere geometry of the grid-form avenues – and the streets here do potentially lose a little charm for this.
 But the tall tenements are still very grand and attractive, so what the architecture lacks in Mediterranean intrigue is made up for in palatial prettiness and ease of navigability.

 The main high street (Viale Giulio Cesare) and the surrounding avenues have a good mix of the authentic and the typically commercial.
-Whilst on the one hand there is a cinema (showing mostly Italian films), plenty of boutique clothes stores and typical cafes and gelaterias (for superb frozen yoghurt try Lemongrass, where Via Barletta meets Viale Giulio Cesare), there are also mobile phone shops (Vodafone on Viale Giulio Cesare), the Nike Store (on Via Cola di Rienzo), and a McDonald’s and Burger King (both on Viale Giulio Cesare) for when you “just need them” or when your kid refuses to eat anything else.
+Whilst, on the one hand, there is a cinema (showing mostly Italian films), plenty of boutique clothes stores and typical cafes and gelaterias (for superb frozen yogurt try Lemongrass, where Via Barletta meets Viale Giulio Cesare), there are also mobile phone shops (Vodafone on Viale Giulio Cesare), the Nike Store (on Via Cola di Rienzo), and a McDonald’s and Burger King (both on Viale Giulio Cesare) for when you “just need them” or when your kid refuses to eat anything else.
 Additionally, there also very pretty flower stalls always flanking these main streets and the odd market stall popping up on the pavements on the weekends, all for that extra bit of flavour.

 Where Prati is really exceptional, however, is for its incredible Indoor Market, where Via Santamaura meets Via Andrea Doria.
 Here you can browse the huge number of stalls (bakers’, fishmongers’, greengrocers’, butchers’, meat and cheese vendors), each vying for your custom, and pick up exceptional produce for local prices which, again for somewhere so near to the exorbitancies of the tourist areas, is quite noteworthy.
 For a perfect day, try out your Italian (and work on your vocabulary) ordering from some of the stalls, pick up some fresh baked buns and succulent porchetta (seasoned with sage and fennel) and eat your handcrafted sandwich on the stairs above the market, watching the bustle below.